-Why switch to a Biosimilar?6
+Why choose or switch to a Biosimilar?5

 Increasing the use of best value biological and generic medicines, including biosimilar medicines where appropriate, is part of NHS England's Medicines Value Programme.

-The Medicines Value Programme has been set up to improve health outcomes from medicines and ensure we are getting the best value from the NHS medicines bill.
+This has been set up to improve health outcomes from medicines and ensure we are getting the best value from the NHS medicines bill.
 It aims to: